middlebury/midd-frontend/.github/CONTRIBUTING.md

 - gulp
 - Browserlist / browser compat

-## Code style and practices
+## Code style

-- TODO: prettier formatting + twig plugin
-- stylelint
-- eslint/xo: TODO: fix for TS conversion
+- Twig, TypeScript, and SCSS is formatted using [Prettier](https://prettier.io/)
+  - Prettier does not support formatting Twig by default so [this plugin is used to handle that](https://github.com/trivago/prettier-plugin-twig-melody)
+- Refer to `.prettierrc` for settings though it is configured with mainly defaults.

+- [Stylelint](https://stylelint.io/) is used for some basic linting on SCSS files.
+  - Linting warnings and errors will display in your console when running `npm run dev` or `npm run build`
+  - Check your code editor for stylelint extensions or plugins if you want warnings to show in the files directly

 ## HTML/Twig